FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 </html>
 ```

-Replace the values in the logout link:
+Replace the values in the logout link in the snippet above:

-- `<YOUR_FUSIONAUTH_APP_CLIENT_SECRET>` with the client secret from the FusionAuth app created earlier.
 - `<YOUR_FUSIONAUTH_URL>` with the base URL your FusionAuth instance is running on, typically `http://localhost:9011` for local Docker installations.
+- `<YOUR_FUSIONAUTH_APP_CLIENT_ID>` with the client Id from the FusionAuth app created earlier.

 The logout link redirects to FusionAuth, which logs the user out of the FusionAuth app and then redirects back to the `logout` URL set earlier in the FusionAuth app configuration, `http://localhost:8080/logout`.
 By default, Spring Boot web has logout logic wired at that endpoint to complete the logout process on the application by destroying the local session.